Nexis-Network/NEXIS/evm-utils/architecture.md

 ## Single storage for data

 Currently all evm implementation are singlethread.
-Moreover, any transaction in evm world, can refer to any address, even it can compute address and evaluate it from computed value, so it is complicated task to separate evm storage into multiple independent parts with rw-lock mechanism as in solana.
+Moreover, any transaction in evm world, can refer to any address, even it can compute address and evaluate it from computed value, so it is complicated task to separate evm storage into multiple independent parts with rw-lock mechanism as in nexis.

-Solana has transaction and account size limitation.
+Nexis has transaction and account size limitation.
 It expect transaction size to be less than ipv6 MTU 1280 bytes, in order to process and distribute transactions faster.
 For account, they have hand-written database, which can handle multiple versions of some account, but they limit account size to be 10MB max.
 Also they use they actively use cloning of accounts, therefore, increasing the account size was not an option for us.